civicrm/civicrm-user-guide/README.md

 Your edits will be published as soon as they are reviewed by someone on our documentation team.

+## Versioning (which version should I edit?)

+If you're improving current documentation, please edits the master branch (available at http://docs.civicrm.org/user/en/latest).

+Master is periodically merged into 4.7 and made available at http://docs.civicrm.org/user/en/stable.

+If you want to make an update in the 4.6 documentation, please edit the 4.6 branch.

-More information on contributing to CiviCRM documentation is available here: [https://civicrm.org/improve-documentation](https://civicrm.org/improve-documentation).
+More information on contributing to CiviCRM documentation is available at [https://github.com/civicrm/civicrm-docs/#contributing-to-documentation](https://github.com/civicrm/civicrm-docs/#contributing-to-documentation).